h-d3v/README.MD/README.md

 - 🌟 **Versatile Projects**: From intricate backend systems to elegant frontend solutions, I worked on many projects.
 - 🔍 **Open to Collaboration**: I love contributing to open-source projects and am always on the lookout for exciting new collaborations.
-- 📚 **Educational Contributions**: As a firm believer in continuous learning and sharing knowledge, you'll find several educational repositories and contributions.
+- 📚 **OpenSource Contributions**: As a firm believer in continuous learning and sharing knowledge, you'll find several repositories and contributions.

 ### Let's Connect!